vsupapo/CosmicCarrots/README.md

 # Cosmic Carrots

 ## Description
-Cosmic Carrots is a 2D shooter game written in C++ using the OpenFrameworks toolkit.
+Cosmic Carrots is a 2D shooter game developed using the OpenFrameworks C++ toolkit.
 Avoid enemy missiles and passing asteroids to collect the missing carrots and defeat the space teddies!

 ## Installation
 1. Clone the repository